 Want a fun overview?
 Check out this video made by teens, “A World Without Research.”

-We’re glad you agree that this is a big deal.
-Because The New Normal™ (TNN) movement is making health research accessible to everyone at a huge scale for the first time in history, with tons of different people and organizations coming together.
+Because The New Normal™ (TNN) movement is making participation in health research accessible to everyone at a huge scale for the first time in history, with tons of different people and organizations coming together.
 And who doesn’t want to be a part of history?

 Another reason it’s cool?
 Health research isn’t limited by geography.
 So, someone with diabetes in L.A. can benefit from a discovery or new treatment that health research found in Chicago.
 Plus, some studies you can do remotely from anywhere in the world with Internet access or mail.
 The more we know about ourselves as humans when we’re healthy and when we’re sick adds pieces to the puzzle for finding cures and new treatments.